Javascript is not enabled.

 In all, Medicare has five levels to its appeals process, which can culminate in a federal district court review:

-1. Redetermination from your drug plan
+1. Redetermination from your drug plan.

-2. Review from an independent review entity
+2. Review from an independent review entity.

-3. Hearing before an administrative law judge in the Office of Medicare Hearings and Appeals
+3. Hearing before an administrative law judge in the Office of Medicare Hearings and Appeals.

-4. Medicare Appeals Council review
+4. Medicare Appeals Council review.

-5. Federal court review if the dollar amount of your case is higher than $1,760 in 2022
+5. Federal court review if the dollar amount of your case is at least $1,840 in 2024.

 How can I find which plans restrict my drugs?

 You can also see if the plan has any restrictions on your drugs when comparing Part D plans in Medicare’s Plan Finder.
-After typing in your zip code and identifying Part D plans, add your drugs and preferred pharmacies.
+After typing in your ZIP code and identifying Part D plans, add your drugs and preferred pharmacies.
 You may find that your drugs and pharmacies are already listed if you log in to your online Medicare account before accessing the Plan Finder.

 If you scroll down to Other drug information, you’ll see a checklist for your drugs with sections for prior authorization, quantity limits or step therapy.
 A Yes will be noted in the boxes that have restrictions for your drugs.